user-jiyichen/Ubiquant-Market-Prediction-Competition/README.md

 This repository contains Tensorflow implementation and architecture illustration of our model.

-This work is also a group project for CSC413- Deep Learning and Neural Networks taught by Prof. Jimmy Ba and Prof. Bo Wang.
+This work is also a group project for CSC413- Deep Learning and Neural Networks taught by Prof. Jimmy Ba (https://jimmylba.github.io/) and Prof. Bo Wang (https://www.wanglab.ml/).

 Details about the challenge can be found here: https://www.kaggle.com/competitions/ubiquant-market-prediction/overview